thin-edge/thin-edge.io/docs/src/architecture/data-model.md

     - TODO: not yet supported: source
   * **behaviour of a measurement:**
     - thin-edge does not store any historical sampled values for measurements
-    - there is no initialization-value for measurements; i.E. a measurement is not visible on thin-edge before the 1st sample was sent to thin-edge
+    - there is no initialization value for measurements; i.e. a measurement is not visible on thin-edge before the 1st sample was sent to thin-edge

 ### Events
   * **events** are notifications that something happened on a device's environment or software system;